Fatty acid metabolism

 Fatty acid metabolism consists of various metabolic processes involving or closely related to fatty acids, a family of molecules classified within the lipid macronutrient category.
 These processes can mainly be divided into (1) catabolic processes that generate energy and (2) anabolic processes where they serve as building blocks for other compounds.

 In catabolism, fatty acids are metabolized to produce energy, mainly in the form of adenosine triphosphate (ATP).
-When compared to other macronutrient classes (carbohydrates and protein), fatty acids yield the most ATP on an energy per gram basis, when they are completely oxidized to CO_{2} and water by beta oxidation and the citric acid cycle.
+When compared to other macronutrient classes (carbohydrates and protein), fatty acids yield the most ATP on an energy per gram basis, when they are completely oxidized to and water by beta oxidation and the citric acid cycle.
 Fatty acids (mainly in the form of triglycerides) are therefore the foremost storage form of fuel in most animals, and to a lesser extent in plants.

 In anabolism, intact fatty acids are important precursors to triglycerides, phospholipids, second messengers, hormones and ketone bodies.
 For example, phospholipids form the phospholipid bilayers out of which all the membranes of the cell are constructed from fatty acids.
 Phospholipids comprise the plasma membrane and other membranes that enclose all the organelles within the cells, such as the nucleus, the mitochondria, endoplasmic reticulum, and the Golgi apparatus.
 In another type of anabolism, fatty acids are modified to form other compounds such as second messengers and local hormones.
 The prostaglandins made from arachidonic acid stored in the cell membrane are probably the best-known of these local hormones.